MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

     Furthermore, a development service principal is ideally authorized only for non-production resources, or is created within an Azure subscription that's used only for development purposes.
 The production application would then use a separate subscription and separate production resources that are authorized only for the deployed cloud application.

-1. To modify or delete service principals later on, see [How to manage service principals](how-to-manage-service-principals.md).
+1. To modify or delete service principals later on, see [Manage your service principals](azure-sdk-authenticate.md#manage-your-service-principals).

 #### What the create-for-rbac command does